-As we move into the last quarter of 2021, we wanted to highlight and share with you City accomplishments that occurred during the past quarter.
+As we move into the 3rd quarter of 2021, we want to highlight and share with you some City and community accomplishments during the past three months.

-Over the summer, Phase 2 of the Wastewater Treatment Plant High Priorities Improvement Project was contracted, concurrently with engineering and permitting.
-The project is expected to take two years and when complete in late 2023, will add capacity and redundancy, improve employee safety, increase treatment and hydraulic capacities, replace aging facilities and make important environmental updates that meet strict Department of Ecology requirements to protect the environment and Snoqualmie River.
+These important WWTP improvements are critical to our surrounding environment, safety, economic development and fiscal stability of the city – and of course providing you sound, reliable service.
+The project was a major undertaking for the City – and one that was decades overdue.
+When fully complete the project will add redundancy, improve employee safety, increase treatment and hydraulic capacities, replace aging facilities and make important environmental updates that meet strict Department of Ecology requirements to protect the Snoqualmie River.

 Community Development Projects

-In the eastern part of town, sitework continues on the Cedar River Partners project that will bring 212 new multi-family rental homes.
-The new roundabout at North Bend Way and 436th is being built by this project’s developer to mitigate associated traffic.
-Next year, a new 4-acre City park – called Dahlgren Family Park - will be constructed on adjacent donated land that will have direct access to Tanner Landing Park with its Snoqualmie River access for outdoor enthusiasts.
+The Cedar River Partners (Dahlgren) Project continues, which will bring 212 new multi-family homes.
+Contractors completed a watermain extension and continue with site utility work.
+Later during the project, a new 4-acre City park will be constructed that will have direct access to Tanner Landing Park with its Snoqualmie River access for outdoor enthusiasts.

 On the commercial front, Wyndham Hotels plans to build a dual-brand hotel inside the Outlet Mall, with the redevelopment of the mall section that contains the Vanity Fair store.
 The project is in planning review.
 Hotel plans include 130 rooms, meeting space and potentially a rooftop bar/restaurant.
 Puget Sound Energy is also moving through the planning process to bring a new 50,000 sq. ft. training center near Nintendo which will train PSE’s future gas and electric workforce.
 Lastly, the WA military department closed on the land purchase for the future National Guard Readiness Center near Truck Town.